Advocacy

 The BDA is leading industry advocacy for H.R.
 1837, legislation that would fully reinstate municipal advance refundings.
 The BDA continues to work simultaneously with Capitol Hill and issuer community in PFN to advance this key policy initiative.

 The Investing in our Communities Act was introduced this Spring by Representatives David Kustoff (D-TN) of the House Ways and Means Committee and Dutch Ruppersberger (D-MD) Co-Chair of the House Municipal Finance Caucus.
-On the Senate side, Roger Wicker (R-MS) and Debbie Stabenow (D-MI) reintroduced the LOCAL Infrastructure Act and are accompanied by 16 bipartisan co-sponsors, a high water mark in support in the upper chamber.
+On the Senate side, Roger Wicker (R-MS) and Debbie Stabenow (D-MI) reintroduced the LOCAL Infrastructure Act and are accompanied by 16 bipartisan co-sponsors, a high-water mark in support in the upper chamber.

 Having support of a sitting Member of the Ways and Means Committee sponsor this legislation and having robust bipartisan support in the Senate cannot be understated, however, many hurdles need to be cleared for passage.